 - (c) FreshDelight is employing a market development strategy to expand its market presence.
 This approach involves introducing their existing organic fruit juices to new markets, specifically targeting countries where the demand for organic products is on the rise.
 To achieve this, FreshDelight is launching targeted marketing campaigns and partnering with local distributors to effectively introduce their products to these new regions.
 Additionally, they are adapting their product packaging and marketing messages to align with local preferences and regulations, ensuring their offerings resonate with the new customer base.
-By entering these emerging markets, FreshDelight aims to increase its customer base and drive sales growth, leveraging the growing popularity of organic products. - 2. (a) A workable action plan for turnaround of the textile mill would involve: - Stage One Assessment of current problems: In the first step, assess the current problems and get to the root causes and the extent of damage. - Stage Two Analyze the situation and develop a strategic plan: Identify major problems and opportunities, develop a strategic plan with specific goals and detailed functional actions after analyzing strengths and weaknesses in the areas of competitive position. - Stage Three Implementing an emergency action plan: If the organization is in a critical stage, an appropriate action plan must be developed to stop the bleeding and enable the organization to survive. - Stage Four Restructuring the business: If the core business is irreparably damaged, then the outlook for the entire organization may be bleak.
+By entering these emerging markets, FreshDelight aims to increase its customer base and drive sales growth, leveraging the growing popularity of organic products. - 2. (a) A workable action plan for turnaround of the textile mill would involve: - Stage One Assessment of current problems: In the first step, assess the current problems and get to the root causes and the extent of damage. - Stage Two Analyze the situation and develop a strategic plan: Identify major problems and opportunities, develop a strategic plan with specific goals and detailed functional actions after analyzing strengths and weaknesses in the areas of competitive position.

+- Stage Four Restructuring the business: If the core business is irreparably damaged, then the outlook for the entire organization may be bleak.
 Efforts to be made to position the organization for rapid improvement. - Stage Five Returning to normal: In the final stage of turnaround strategy process, the organization should begin to show signs of profitability, return on investments and enhancing economic valueadded.